NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 ### Getting started with Docker

-The purpose of this walkthrough is to give an introduction to how to use docker, so that the user gets an understanding on how the image and containerization works.
+The purpose of this walkthrough is to give an introduction on how to use docker, so that the user gets an understanding on how the image and containerization works.

 **Step 1**